Peridot-sh/peridot/comparisons/peridot-vs-chatgpt-enteprise.md

 - Fragmented workflows
 - Limited governance
 - Continued exposure of sensitive data
 - No control over application-level AI usage

+This introduces **data leakage risk** → [How to prevent data leakage in AI](../questions/how-to-prevent-data-leakage-in-ai.md)

 ---